-- [Advertise and promote regional housing assistance programs throughout the City.
+- Advertise and promote regional housing assistance programs throughout the City.
 Include information on both on the City's website under the "Fair & Affordable Housing Resources" web page.
 Provide HCD/HACOLA information on the website in alternative languages.
-Target outreach to affordable housing residents, apartment/rental managers, and housing assistance service providers.](#) - Assist the Housing Authority in conducting a Landlord Outreach Program. - Inform the Housing Authority staff of the City's initiatives to provide affordable housing through the existing housing stock. - [Work with the Housing Authority staff opportunities for use of the Section 8 program in ADU developments.](#)
+Target outreach to residents in geographic areas of higher need or lower-income or housing opportunities.
+Target outreach related to program participation in higher opportunity areas to rental/property managers and housing assistance service providers. - Assist the Housing Authority in conducting a Landlord Outreach Program. - Inform the Housing Authority staff of the City's initiatives to provide affordable housing through the existing housing stock. - Work with the Housing Authority staff opportunities for use of the Section 8 program in ADU developments.